COVID rapid test centre at Ulm University

 A positive test result is automatically reported to the Public Health Department.
 At the same time, you will receive instructions on how to behave: Immediately go into self-isolation and make an appointment for a PCR test with your general practitioner or at the test centre at Ulm University (costs: 79 euros) to confirm the result.

 Note that a negative test result is only a snapshot.
 Please continue to adhere to the distance and hygiene rules: A medical or FFP2 mask must be worn in the buildings of Ulm University, and an FFP2 mask must be worn during examinations.
 Employees are supposed to work at home whenever possible.

 Further information on COVID rapid test centres in Ulm and the surrounding area

-Compulsory COVID-testing for on-site courses from 17 May (exception: examinations): Please present a negative antigen or PCR test.
+Compulsory COVID-testing for on-site courses from 17 May for students: Please present a negative antigen or PCR test.
 Testing is also mandatory for employees who are involved in on-site teaching.